-EU recalls Tanzania ambassador amid calls for gay arrests
+EU recalls Tanzania ambassador amid call for gay arrests

-DAR ES SALAAM, Tanzania (AP) — The European Union has recalled its ambassador to Tanzania, citing “the deterioration of the human rights and rule of law situation in the country.”
+DAR ES SALAAM, Tanzania (AP) — The European Union has recalled its ambassador to Tanzania, citing “the deterioration of the human rights and rule of law situation” in the East African country where one regional official last week called for the outing and arrests of homosexuals.

-A statement emailed to The Associated Press says the EU will be reviewing its relations with this East African country.
+A statement emailed to The Associated Press Monday said the EU will be conducting a broad review of its relations with Tanzania.

-The statement does not cite specific issues but there are fears of a crackdown against homosexuals after one regional official last week called for the outing and arrests of homosexuals in a country where same-sex relations are criminalized.
+The statement does not cite specific issues, but there are fears of an impending crackdown against homosexuals after Dar es Salaam Commissioner Paul Makonda urged Tanzanians to spy on suspected gays and lesbians and to report their activities.

-Tanzania’s government said Dar es Salaam Commissioner Paul Makonda was stating his opinion when he called for a team to report suspected homosexuals.
+Tanzania’s government has since issued a statement saying Makonda stated his opinion and does not speak for the administration.

 Most Read Nation & World Stories